Raaschou/roborally/README.md

 The 'advanced board' contains some walls, conveyor belts and check points.

 ## GUI update
 We have added the visual of walls, conveyor belts and check points to the GUI.
-TODO: "Den der har lavet dette beskriv gerne hvordan".
+We will break them down in two separate sections below.

 ### Field actions
 We added two new methods to the SpaceView class for drawing the objects.